Dheeraj1998/Designing-RESTful-APIs/README.md

 ### Lesson 4
 This lesson deals with the improving of security and access control for the API endpoints.
 The files have the following implemented features:
 1. The first file deals with the creating of user, viewing the details and providing the modification functionality to only logged-in users using Basic Auth.
+2. The second file handles the generation and verification of tokens using the 'itsdangerous' library.

 ### Lesson 5
 This lesson covers some of the tips to write developer-friendly APIs.
 Some of the suggested tips include: